History of Typesetting: The Journey of Till Date

 IIBM created as well as prompted the development of typesetting languages with names derived from “SCRIPT”.
 The advanced versions of SCRIPT consisted of new features such as multicolumn page layout, automatic generation of index and table of contents, automatic hyphenation, footnotes, spelling verification, and automatic hyphenation.

 Later, scholars at the University of Waterloo created the Waterloo Script.
 MIT created a version of SCRIPT, and the UW used the program for the first time in 1975.
 During the 1970s, the SCRIPT was the only feasible option to format documents and perform word processing using a computer.
 During the latter half of the 1980s, the SCRIPT was enhanced with several upgrades.

 In the May 1975 issue of the Computing Centre Newsletter, the following positive points about SCRIPT were mentioned:

 - It could easily format footnotes.

-- The page numbers could be made to appear in Roman or Arabic numerals, at the centre, left, or right of the page, or on the top and bottom of the page.
+- The page numbers could appear in Roman or Arabic numerals, at the center, left, or right of the page, or on the top and bottom of the page.

-- Overstriking or underscoring could be made to work as a function of SCRIPT.
+- Overstriking or underscoring could be made to work as a SCRIPT function.

 - The SCRIPT files were found to be CMS files or OS databases.

-- Users could get access to outputs either at the terminal or on the printer.
+- Users could access outputs either at the terminal or on the printer.

 SGML and XML Systems